grame-cncm/faust/architecture/autodiff/README.md

 - [ ] Foreign expressions
 - [ ] Recursion `~`
-  - see [Outlook](#recursion) for further discussion of the difficulty of implementing a derivative of a recursive expression at the signal stage.
+  - see [Outlook](#recursion) for further discussion of the difficulty of implementing a derivative of a recursive expression at the Faust compiler's signal stage.

 # Outlook